-If your instructor provided you with an Excel spreadsheet for recording your data, follow his/her directions for determining the distance modulus.
-Record your value for DM in Table 4.
-Now jump down to Step 2.
+If your instructor provided you with an Excel spreadsheet for recording your data, follow his/her directions for determining the distance modulus DM.
+Record your value for DM in Table 4 and then jump down to Question 3.

-If you used the graphs provided with the lab and plotted your data by hand follow these instructions:
+If you used the graphs provided with the lab and plotted your data by hand, follow these instructions:

-Overlay and slide the two graphs up and down until the main sequence on the Absolute Magnitude plot best aligns with the main sequence on your Apparent Magnitude (Pleiades Cluster) graph.
+Overlay and slide the two graphs up and down until the Main Sequence on the Absolute Magnitude plot best aligns with the Main Sequence on your Apparent Magnitude (Pleiades Cluster) graph.
 Keep the y-axes precisely parallel.
 Seek a best fit for the central portion of the combined patterns.
 The cool red stars in the lower right of your cluster graph are quite scattered and may not fit very well.

 Consider what you are doing: You have graphs of two groups of main sequence stars.
-One graph is in terms of visual Apparent Magnitude (V) and the other one in visual Absolute Magnitude (M_V) .
-When the patterns are matched, it is clear that each star on the combined main sequence can be described either in terms of V or M_V .
+One graph is in terms of visual Apparent Magnitude (V) and the other one in visual Absolute Magnitude (M_V).
+When the patterns are matched, each star on the combined main sequence can be described either in terms of V or M_V .
 It just depends on which scale you read.

-So, once the two main sequence patterns are aligned, a fixed relationship is established between the Apparent and Absolute Magnitude scales, no matter where you read the y-axis or which star you pick.
+So, once the two Main Sequence patterns are aligned, a fixed relationship is established between the Apparent and Absolute Magnitude scales, no matter where you read the y-axis or which star you pick.
 So, pick any convenient magnitude on the Absolute Magnitude scale and read its corresponding Apparent Magnitude on the paper scale.
 Read each scale to the nearest 0.1 magnitude.

-Sketch the main sequence curve from the Absolute Magnitude plot onto your Pleiades graph.
+You must sketch the Main Sequence curve from the Absolute Magnitude plot onto your Pleiades graph.